 On behalf of the authors of “Correlation of Abnormal Histology with Endoscopic Findings Among Mycophenolate Mofetil Treated Patients”, I am pleased to offer our revised manuscript for your consideration.
 We believe that the changes made, based on the reviewer’s suggestions, have resulted in a much improved manuscript that should be of strong interest to the practicing gastroenterologist.
-It may serve as an important guide to GI management of mycophenolate mofetil induced diarrhea.
+We believe it will be an important guide to GI evaluation of mycophenolate mofetil induced complaints.
 Thank you again for the opportunity to resubmit our work for your consideration.

 Sincerely,